EnergyWabbits/wabbits-staking/roadmap.md

 ## Overview

-The Energy Wabbits roadmap is designed to build the ecosystem in **phases**, allowing each system to support the next.

-The focus is on **sustainability, usability, and growth** — not rushing features.
+Energy Wabbits is built with a **full ecosystem launch approach**, where the core systems go live together to create immediate utility, engagement, and economic flow.

+The focus is on building a strong **off-chain economy first**, then transitioning into an on-chain system backed by real activity and treasury growth.

 ---

-## 🚀 Phase 1 — Foundation
+## 🚀 Phase 1 — Full Ecosystem Launch (Off-Chain)

+The following systems are launched together:

+### Core Systems

-- Launch staking system
+- Staking system (Work Cycle model)
-- Introduce EP earning (Work Cycle system)
+- EP earning system
-- Deploy core smart contract infrastructure
-- Begin early community onboarding
+- WB off-chain currency

+### Production & Progression

+- Burrow Shop system
+- Partner collab cans
+- EP → WB production loop

+### Games & Engagement

+- Raffles (multiple active raffles)
+- Casino systems (Slots, Wheel, etc.)
+- Arcade games

+### Economy & Fees

+- WB claim fee ($0.15)
+- Raffle ticket fee ($0.05 per ticket)
+- 10% tax on winnings
+- Boost pack purchases

 ---

-## 🏪 Phase 2 — Burrow Shop
+## 💰 Phase 2 — Treasury Growth Phase

-- Launch Burrow Shop system
-- Introduce upgrade mechanics (Cans, Packs, Pallets)
-- Implement WB generation through shop
-- Add progression systems
+With the full system live, the focus shifts to:

+- Growing the treasury through real user activity
+- Increasing participation in raffles and games
+- Expanding boost usage
+- Strengthening the EP → WB → reward loop

+### Goal:

+Build a strong treasury through **engagement, not speculation**

 ---

-## 🎮 Phase 3 — Games & Rewards
+## 🏦 Phase 3 — Transition Preparation

-- Launch raffle system
-- Introduce casino games (Slots, Wheel, etc.)
-- Add arcade-style mini games
-- Implement reward distribution system
+Once the treasury reaches a strong level (example: ~$20K+):

+- Prepare for on-chain expansion
+- Structure liquidity strategy
+- Ensure strong user participation and retention
+- Align systems for long-term sustainability

 ---

-## 💰 Phase 4 — Economy Expansion
+## 🔗 Phase 4 — On-Chain Launch

-- Refine EP → WB loop
-- Introduce additional sinks for WB
+- Introduce WB as an **on-chain asset**
-- Balance reward systems and progression
-- Expand competitive features
+- Provide initial liquidity backed by:
+  - Treasury growth
+  - Ecosystem activity

+- Launch with a **structured and supported market cap**

+At this stage:

+👉 WB evolves from an in-game currency → **a tradable asset with real value**

 ---

-## 🏦 Phase 5 — Treasury & Sustainability
+## 📈 Phase 5 — Post-Launch Growth

-- Strengthen treasury mechanics
-- Optimize fee systems
-- Expand prize pools
+- Expand trading activity
-- Improve long-term economic balance
+- Increase demand through utility
+- Continue ecosystem expansion

+Focus remains on:

+- Usage
+- Engagement
+- Long-term growth

 ---

-## 🌐 Phase 6 — Expansion

-- Add new game modes
-- Expand partner collaborations
+## 🛡️ Sustainability Measures

+To protect the ecosystem:

+- Strong utility for WB
-- Introduce new reward types
+- Controlled reward flow
-- Grow community-driven features

----

-## 🧪 Phase 7 — Optimization

-- Improve UI/UX across all systems
-- Optimize performance and scalability
+- Incentives for participation and holding
-- Adjust economy based on real usage
-- Enhance overall user experience
+- Systems designed to reduce short-term dumping

+The goal is to maintain a **healthy and active economy over time**.

 ---